matryer/moq/README.md

     	package name (default will infer)
   -rm
-    	first remove output file, if it exists
+    	first remove output file, if it exists -skip-ensure
-  -stub
+    	suppress mock implementation check, avoid import cycle if mocks generated outside of the tested package -stub
-    	return zero values when no mock implementation is provided, do not panic -skip-ensure
+    	return zero values when no mock implementation is provided, do not panic -version
-		suppress mock implementation check, avoid import cycle if mocks generated outside of the tested package
+    	show the version for moq
   -with-resets
     	generate functions to facilitate resetting calls made to a mock

 Specifying an alias for the mock is also supported with the format 'interface:alias'

 Ex: moq -pkg different .
 MyInterface:MyMock
 ```